Tomek4861/Tomek4861/README.md

 I'm deeply passionate about the intersection of technology and finance, particularly in the crypto and trading space.
 I enjoy building tools that solve real-world problems.

+- 🔭 I'm currently working on my **Engineering Thesis - FUJI**, a mobile app for mastering Japanese handwriting with Java/Spring Backend.
-- 🔭 I'm currently focused on my flagship project, **Trade Taker** – a full-stack crypto trading tool built with Java/Spring.
+- 📈 I'm also developing **Trade Taker** – a personal project focused on crypto trading automation.
 - 🌱 I'm currently deepening my practical skills in containerization with **Docker** and **CI/CD pipelines**.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/t-jaskolski/)